ChokunPlayZ/MakeX-2023-Mango-Sticky-Rice/README.md

 # Mango Engine
 a not so simple 600 lines python script that powers the mango robot

+## the lightweight stripped down version of the code for the skill test

 altought we didnt win, me, myself has learnt a lot from building this
 I can confiedently say that the issue was the aliance matching system not us
 I also decided to restructure the whole automatic code in the morning so that can be the issue